 Supply of Choreographers

-The Choreographer industry is concentrated in California, Texas, and Virginia.
+The Choreographer industry is not particularly concentrated in any state.